 At first, they were making leather cases for cameras, and quickly became the market leaders in this industry.
 Only in 1970 did they establish a luggage department where they applied their experience in molded plastics to hardside suitcases.
 Their first line “Delsey AIRSTYLE” in the 1970s took off right from the get-go.

 In 2015, Delsey Paris had a global market share of 2%, which is the third place between all luggage manufacturers (See more in the graph below.)

 In this section, we give a slight overview of how well (or bad) their customers think of their products.
 And overall, we can say that the customer reviews were pretty good.

 Still, we did find a few rotten apples.
 For instance, you’d be better off skipping the Delsey Helium Shadow, as it’s received pretty bad reviews from people who’ve owned it.
 On the Helium Shadow, Delsey hasn’t done a proper job with the zippers, which has resulted in their customers spending too much time at the repair centers.

-But those are the just a few examples on an overall solid review profile across their products.
+But those are just a few examples of an overall solid review profile across their products.